-- #1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product. - #2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments. - How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?
+#1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product.

+#20ther includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.

+How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?

-The Fund invests across a range of asset classes in a manner consistent with the environmental and social characteristics promoted by the Fund.
-As an alternative to investing directly, the Fund may use exchange-traded and OTC derivatives to gain indirect exposures to such assets.
+The Fund invests in equities in a manner consistent with the environmental characteristics promoted by the Fund.
+As an alternative to investing directly in such equities, the Fund may use derivatives to gain indirect exposures to such equities.